The common law partner for your Canada spousal sponsorship application:

 In a scenario wherein minimum 1 partner decides to terminate the relationship, the partnership will be considered to be ended.

 Canada spousal sponsorship application will require submitting evidence of common-law-relationship.
 The documents that can be offered for this are:

 Important documents showing you together with the same address, such as:

 Submission of all these documents will not be required to demonstrate the authenticity of your relation to the immigration authorities of Canada.
 They can consider other proofs too, as quoted by the CIC GC CA.

 You must refer to the checklist of documents to figure out the necessary credentials that must be submitted along with the application.
 Letters, telephone bills, or photos will not be returned.
 You must also not send CD-ROMS or videos.

 Original documents such as passports and marriage certificates will, however, be returned by the immigration authorities.
 You must only send certified copies except if you are asked to submit the originals.

-If you are looking to Study, Work, Invest, Migrate or Visit Canada talk to Y-Axis, the World’s No.1 Immigration & Visa Company.
+If you are looking to Visit, Study, Work, Invest or Migrate to Canada talk to Y-Axis, the World’s No.1 Immigration & Visa Company.

 Common law partner for Your Canada spousal sponsorship application